LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="VerifyEmailByOTP-put-">Auth Verify Email By OTP (PUT)</h4>
- This API is used to verify the email of user when the OTP Email verification flow is enabled, please note that you must contact LoginRadius to have this feature enabled. <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-verify-email-by-otp/" target="_blank">More info</a>
+ This API is used to verify the email of user when the OTP Email verification flow is enabled, please note that you must contact LoginRadius to have this feature enabled.

 ```java